clerkio/clerk-woocommerce/readme.txt

 == Changelog ==
+= 1.5.4 - 2018-11-01 =
+* Re add option to disable emails in order sync
+* Fix issue where only refunded orders would get synced

 = 1.5.3 - 2018-10-17 =
 * Add spanish and italian translations
 * Add better support for variable products